wp-plugins/wordpress-bootstrap-css/readme.txt

 and inject the CSS as one of the FIRST items in the HTML HEAD section.
 This way, no other CSS interferes and these may be used as a foundation/reset CSS.

-The Twitter Bootstrap CSS is only part of the solution.
+The CSS is only part of the solution.
 They have now released Javascript libraries to complement their Bootstrap solution.
 These may also be added to your site with the option to add them to the HEAD (by default they are added to the footer).